StefFriend/Text-to-music-to-text-to-music/docs/index.md

 Your browser does not support the audio element.
 </audio>
 #### Prompt 1 - Drums Iteration 2
+The song is an instrumental. medium with a groovy bass line, steady drumming rhythm, keyboard accompaniment and various percussion hits.
+The song is youthful and groovy.
+The audio quality is average.

 [Go to Prompt 1](#prompt1)